 Postdoctoral Fellow/Research Fellow, Research School of Earth Sciences

-- Access to the leading network of climate scientists in Australia
+- Work with Australia’s leading network of Antarctic scientists

 - Excellent employer superannuation contributions

-The ANU Research School of Earth Sciences is Australia’s leading academic research institution for Earth sciences, home to the largest concentration of Earth scientists in Australia, and ranked 9th in the world for Earth and marine sciences (QS World University Rankings by Subject 2020).
+The ANU Research School of Earth Sciences (RSES) is Australia’s leading academic research institution for Earth sciences, home to the largest concentration of Earth scientists in Australia and ranked 23rd in the world for Earth and Marine Sciences (QS World University Rankings by Subject 2021).

-The ARC Centre of Excellence for Climate Extremes provides a supportive and enriching workplace for its staff and students through its strong commitment to equity, diversity and inclusion and wellbeing initiatives.
+ACEAS provides a supportive and enriching workplace for its staff and students through its strong commitment to equity, diversity and inclusion and wellbeing initiatives.
+The position has an option of a fractional appointment with flexible office hours.

-- PhD in climate science, physical oceanography, geophysical fluid dynamics, paleoclimatology or other relevant field, such as physics or mathematics.
+- A PhD (or awarding of a PhD within six months of appointment commencement for appointments at level A) in geodesy, geophysics, climate science, or other relevant field, such as physics or mathematics.

-- Independent research experience as evidenced by publications of a high international standard and demonstrated achievement in a research field related to climate science.
+- Research experience as evidenced by publications and independent research of a high international standard.

-- Proven experience in analysing output from numerical models of the climate system, with expertise in programming (e.g. Fortran, Python) and High Performance Computing.
+- Experience in analysing space gravity data, with high-level expertise in programming (e.g. Fortran, Python) and High Performance Computing.

 The Australian National University is a world-leading institution and provides a range of lifestyle, financial and non-financial rewards and programs to support staff in maintaining a healthy work/life balance whilst encouraging success in reaching their full career potential.
 For more information, please click here.

-For more information about the position please contact Professor Nerilie Abram on T: +61 2 61251978 or E: email@example.com.
+For more information about the position please contact Professor Paul Tregoning, T: 61 2 6125 5510, E: email@example.com.

 ANU Values diversity and inclusion and is committed to providing equal employment opportunities to those of all backgrounds and identities.
 People with a disability are encouraged to apply.
 For more information about staff equity at ANU, click here.